Migrants detained in Libya, caught in crossfire, seek aid

-CAIRO (AP) — Eritrean migrants detained in western Libya said Monday they were caught in the crossfire between rival militias.
+CAIRO (AP) — Eritrean migrants detained in western Libya said Monday they were caught in the crossfire between rival militias, as international agencies called for speeding up resettlement.

 They are among thousands of detained migrants, mostly apprehended by local forces funded by the European Union, who have suffered abuses at the hands of traffickers and are now caught up in the armed conflict.
 The Associated Press recently documented abuses at another detention facility, where hundreds of migrants have been held in filthy conditions , with barely enough food to survive.